C'est une belle journée: Music video

-At the beginning of the video, we see a dead tree and leaves flying.
-A slender young woman (Farmer) begins the day doing some stretches on her bed.
-Inadvertently, she kicks her sheep and looks for it around her.
-Then while she is bathing, a spider appears in a phylactery.
-The sheep eats the soap, hiccups, finds itself in a bubble and falls in the bathtub.
+At the beginning of the video, we see a bare tree and maple leaves flying.
+A slender young woman (Farmer) begins the day doing some stretches on her bed with the sheep bouncing on her stomach.
+Inadvertently, she kicks her sheep and looks for it around her as a rat in a toy car drives by.
+Then while she is bathing, a spider appears in a thought bubble.
+The sheep eats a bar of soap, hiccups, finds itself in a bubble and falls in the bathtub.
 Then, at noon, Farmer encloses the sheep in her refrigerator.
 She sits on it and swings her legs to the rhythm of the clock's hands which go round very quickly.
 Farmer then juggles with her frozen sheep.
 In the afternoon, she goes and sits on her bed, plays with a spider and seems to be very sad.
-Suddenly, a young boy appears at the door, hung by his feet.
-He plays with a ball and flies to the dead tree.
-Farmer looks at him for a while, and eventually follows him.
-There the boy dances and plays leapfrog.
-The sheep, a car and some words fly at their turn.
+Suddenly, a young child appears at the door, hung by her feet.
+She plays with a ball and flies to the tree.
+Farmer looks at her for a while, and eventually follows her.
+There the child dances and plays leapfrog with the sheep.
+The child, the sheep, the rat in its car, maple leaves, and some words fly by in a whirlwind.
 At the end of the day, Farmer lies down with the sheep and the video ends with a mention "To be continued".

 According to some analyses, the video emphasizes melancholy and nostalgia.
 In this context, the dead tree could illustrate the faded beauty of the world, the spider would be the personification of the singer's black thoughts, while the sheep would represent Farmer's lost dreams and deepest disillusionment.
 The clock's hands going round quickly are likely to illustrate the time gap between physical and mental time.
 As for the little girl, she would represent Farmer when she was younger and carefree.
-However, the final words leave a glimmer of hope.
 The fact that the child was hung by the feet at a certain time might refer to Œdipus, but also to Farmer's song "Jardin de Vienne" in which a child finds freedom by hanging.
+However, the final words of the video leave a glimmer of hope.